JohnCase38/html.Generator/README.md

-"# html.Generator"
+# html.Generator

   ## This is a command line application designed for users to generate a basic html webpage that contains a summary of their work as a software engineer.

 ## Installation
   Clone the repository from github, and navigate to the desired folder in the command line.
 Then, run "npm install" to install the required packages for this application.